Tips for Taps Blog

 2 Analytes Tested

 Even if there are radioactive particles found in your water, there is hope.
-Every Tap Score water test includes unbiased and personalized treatment recommendations based on what is detected in your water sample.
+Every Tap Score water test includes unaffiliated and personalized treatment recommendations based on what is detected in your water sample.
 Our team of treatment experts, chemists, and water quality engineers can walk you through how to treat your drinking water so that you know that what you are drinking is safe.

-How Do I Remove Radioactive Particles from Water?
+How To Remove Radioactive Particles from Water

 While there are many popular treatment technologies on the market, the type of treatment you choose depends on what type of radiation problem you have.
 There are two primary treatment options for radioactive particles in water—activated carbon filters and ion exchange: